 WARNING: Some of the images, videos, and information about sharks and shark attacks may not be for the squeamish.
 Proceed with caution.
 By the end of this list of most horrifying shark attacks, you are going to BE Roy Scheider in Jaws.
 From the "Real New Jersey Jaws" to the tragic killing of a young man on his honeymoon, this list has all of the horrors of shark attacks imaginable.

-Shark attacks are pretty simple when you think about it - they happen wherever there is water and delicious people (unless this is Sharknado and then shark attacks can happen in your living room).
-Can we just finish this level before you bite our torso in half, buddy?
+Shark attacks are pretty simple when you think about it - they happen wherever there is water and people (unless this is Sharknado and then shark attacks can happen in your living room).
 But most of the time, shark attacks are a result of mistaken identity; the shark is looking for a juicy sea lion or seal and you look like a yummy blubbery treat in that wetsuit.

 Bethany Hamilton, 2003

 A 14-foot-tiger shark, believed to be the shark that attacked Hamilton, was trapped by a local fisherman Ralph Young.
 The shark weighed nearly 1,400 pounds.
-He’s totally dead now.
 Hamilton went on to rank as one of the top 10 professional women surfers in the world.

 After an unescorted U.S. warship was torpedoed by the Japanese mid-way between the Leyte Gulf and Guam, the ship was split in two, sending 900 sailors into the Pacific.
 Sharks chewed through nearly 600 men in five days.
 Survivor Woody James later recounted, “The sharks were around, hundreds of them… Everything would be quiet and then you’d hear somebody scream and you knew a shark had got him.”

-The USS Indianapolis deaths are the worst sharks attack in history.
+The USS Indianapolis deaths are among the worst shark attacks in history.